Updated: April 2026

 🌍 What Are Ecosystem Services?

-In simple terms, ecosystem services explain how nature supports human survival, economies, and environmental stability.
+In simple terms, ecosystem services explain how nature supports human survival, well-being, and development.

 📊 Types of Ecosystem Services